urschrei/CDP/README.md

-# How to get up and running
+# Installation
-1. Ensure you have Python 2.7 on your system
+1. Ensure you have Python 2.7.x on your system
-2. Ensure you have a recent MySQL installation
+2. Ensure you have a recent MySQL (5.5.x / 5.6.x) installation
 3. Ensure you have a blank database named `glyph`, see [config/common.py](config/common.py) for settings
 4. Install pip: `(sudo) easy_install pip`
 5. Install virtualenv: `(sudo) pip install virtualenv`